Here are 10 helpful suggestions from travel writers and photographers for taking the best photos on your next vacation.

 “When shooting with a slow shutter speed and no tripod, shoot three quick frames in a row, making a better chance one will come out sharp.” — Michael Ventura, freelance travel photographer

 “Remember to shoot verticals as well as horizontal shots.
-Verticals work best for covers or full single pages.” — Susan Farlow, freelance travel writer
+Verticals work best for magazine covers or full single pages.” — Susan Farlow, freelance travel writer

 8. Wait before you click!
 Wait for the clouds to clear, the truck to move away from the front of the cathedral or other distractions to pass.